domainController/githubocean/README.md

 ![screenshot1](https://user-images.githubusercontent.com/58897196/104469213-36fbaa80-55b0-11eb-9a7d-17107b1310e0.png)

-once you clicked the "search on github" context menu item a github search results page is displayed in a brand new tab
+once you clicked the "search on github" context menu item a github search is launched and the search results page are displayed in a brand new tab

 ![screenshot2](https://user-images.githubusercontent.com/58897196/104470409-96a68580-55b1-11eb-815c-dc677b9ca003.png)